 6. Segment Traffic by GEO and Device

 Not all traffic is equal.
-Where your users come from and their devices can significantly affect how much you earn from ads.
+Where your users come from and which devices they use can significantly affect how much you earn from ads.

 Advertisers pay more to reach users in high-value regions.
 For example, according to AsterioBid, the average CPM in the United States is $1.43, while in Vietnam it’s just $0.15, and across much of Asia it averages around $0.40.
 That means, depending on your audience location, the same ad can bring in 10 times more.